koomri/text-segmentation/README.md

 ## How to create a new wikipedia dataset:
     python wiki_processor.py --input <input> --temp <temp_files_folder> --output <output_folder> --train <ratio> --test <ratio>

-Input is full path to wikipedia dump, temp is path to temporal files folder, and output is path to created wikipedia dataset.
+Input is the full path to the wikipedia dump, temp is the path to the temporary files folder, and output is the path to the newly generated wikipedia dataset.

 Wikipedia dump can be downloaded from following url: